WASHINGTON STATE

 • Post-summary corrections and protests: If you identify classification or valuation errors after an entry is filed, you may correct them, via post-summary correction (if the entry hasn’t liquidated) or protest (if within 180 days of liquidation).

-Stay Engaged and Informed
+Stay engaged and informed

 Leverage industry associations